tinyspeck/hammock/README.md

 Each integration resides in its own folder inside `plugins/`.
 Take a look at existing integrations for details.
 (Real documentation to come, later).

+For a simple webhook-to-message plugin, look at `github_commits`.

 ## TODO

+So much left to do!

 * Include tokens in webhooks, not just IDs (and allow changing them)
-* Style config pages to match current slack.com
+* Style config pages to match current slack.com (somewhat done)
-* Log all incoming webhooks and what we sent as a result
+* Log all incoming webhooks and what we sent as a result (and allow replays)
 * Add proper Slack user auth
 * Add 'Slackware' as a Slack service for bidi hooks
 * Plugins provide icons & default bot usernames